 Top Load Washer

 Top-loading washers are available in the manual or automatic configuration.
 In the case of a manual top load washer, there will be a separate drum for drying purposes.
-You need to take out the clothes from the washer drum and put them into the dryer drum.
+You need to take clothes out of the wash drum and put them back into the dryer drum.

-In the case of an automatic top load washer, the same wash drum act as a dryer drum also.
-You just need to put on the clothes and run the cycle.
-Your clothes will be washed and dried automatically.
+In the case of an automatic top load washer, the same wash drum act as a dryer drum.
+Once you put clothes into the drum and start it, forget about it, the machine will wash and dry automatically.

 - Better ergonomics